redrillhq/redrill/dev/README.md

 use this when you want to drive the real engines by hand and read a drill report.

-**The only host dependency is Docker.** Every engine dep (borg, postgres client tools, zstd, ssh) lives in the `redrill-dev` image — nothing gets installed on your machine.
+**The only host dependency is Docker.** Every engine dep (borg, postgres client tools, zstd, ssh) lives in the `redrill-dev` image — nothing gets installed on the host.
 The shipped redrill image bundles its engines the same way.

 ## Quickstart